Analytically Separating the Source of the Teukolsky Equation: Introduction

 \section{Introduction}

 Since the first detection of gravitational waves from a black hole binary~\cite{ligo} in 2015, gravitational wave astronomy has been a rapidly growing field.
 The current catalogue of binary detections~\cite{abbott2021population} is centred on binaries where the two compact objects have a similar mass.
-However, recently, the LIGO/VIRGO/KAGRA collaboration detected a binary with mass-ratio of $\varepsilon=\frac{\mu}{M}\sim 0.04$~\cite{abbott2021gwtc}.
-Gravitational astronomy is now not confined to the comparable mass regime; the so-called intermediate-mass-ratio inspirals (IMRIs, with mass ratio $10^{-2} \gtrsim \varepsilon \gtrsim 10^{-4}$) are increasingly more detectable.
+However, recently, the LIGO/Virgo/KAGRA collaboration detected a binary with mass-ratio of $\varepsilon=\frac{\mu}{M}\sim 0.04$~\cite{abbott2021gwtc}, where $M$ and $\mu$ are the masses of the primary the secondary binary component respectively.
+Gravitational astronomy is now not confined to the comparable mass regime; the so-called intermediate-mass-ratio inspirals (IMRIs, with mass ratio $10^{-2} \gtrsim \varepsilon \gtrsim 10^{-4}$) are increasingly more detectable~\cite{arca2020merging, sedda2021merging}.
 Additionally, millihertz frequency gravitational waves will be detectable with space-based gravitational wave interferometers, sensitive to lower mass ratios than ground-based detectors.
 In the 2030s, three space-based gravitational wave interferometer missions are planned: LISA~\cite{danzmann2017lisa}, TianQin~\cite{luo2016tianqin}, and Taiji~\cite{ruan2020taiji}.
 Extreme-mass-ratio inspirals (EMRIs, $10^{-5} \gtrsim \varepsilon \gtrsim 10^{-8}$) are a key target for these missions~\cite{LISAConsortiumWaveformWorkingGroup:2023arg}.

-Numerical Relativity~\cite{baumgarte2010numerical} has had great success in accurately modelling comparable mass binaries.
+Numerical Relativity (NR)~\cite{baumgarte2010numerical} has had great success in accurately modelling comparable mass binaries.
 Progress is being made to extend the catalogue of NR waveforms into the IMRI regime~\cite{lousto2020exploring, rosato2021adapted}.
 Synergies with black hole perturbation theory can also improve efficiency~\cite{Wittek:2023nyi, Dhesi:2021yje}.
 However, these are challenging tasks due to the disparate length scales of such systems.
 In the EMRI regime, it is unrealistic to expect such methods to be capable of filling the parameter space of initial conditions in the LISA mission time frame.